The Trek East: Mormonism Meets Japan, 1901–1968

 Preview the volume here.

-Also available in ebook for your Kindle, Nook, Kobo and Apple.
+Available in ebook for your Kindle, Nook, Kobo and Apple.

 The Trek East represents Mormonism’s ongoing search for a haven in Japan that began at the turn of the twentieth century.
 This effort to evangelize and grow in Japan occurred with the backdrop of three forces of history that had emerged in the previous century.
 First, with the aspirations of Manifest Destiny achieved in conquering the western frontier, the United States was becoming a Pacific military and economic power.
 Second, Japan was opening up its borders after 220 years of national seclusion, allowing its enterprising young men to travel abroad, foreign missionaries to enter the country, and its citizens eventually to practice a religion of their choice.
 Third, the Church of Jesus Christ of Latter-day Saints, having been freed from government harassment for the practice of polygamy, was beginning to think of going beyond the then established missions.